Lifestyle

 Slide Nr 4Igshaan Adams: Between Then and Now

-The Contemporary Art Museum of Luxembourg – Adams’ intricate intersecting details, created with thread, beads, wire and fabric (often with the helping hands of his mother and friends), mirror his personal stories: the complexity of his identity, religious and social upbringing, and how contrasting elements of humanity are interwoven.
-Featuring over 60 works, the South African artist’s largest show to date is a must-see of the season.
-From 10 February to 23 August 2026
+Adams’ intricate intersecting details, created with thread, beads, wire and fabric (often with the helping hands of his mother and friends), mirror his personal stories: the complexity of his identity, religious and social upbringing, and how contrasting elements of humanity are interwoven.
+Featuring over 60 works, the South African artist’s largest show to date, debuting at the Contemporary Art Museum of Luxembourg, is a must-see of the season.
+Until 23 August 2026

 Lifestyle